Optimization via a Control-Centric Framework: Mathematical Background

-We also make the following underlying assumptions that will be used throughout this work. \begin{assumption} The objective function $J(\mathbf{x})$ is continuously differentiable and has a locally Lipschitz continuous gradient. \end{assumption} \begin{assumption} The optimization problem admits a finite optimal value, i.e., $J^* = \min_{\mathbf{x}} J(\mathbf{x})$. \end{assumption} These assumptions are used throughout this paper, even if not explicitly mentioned.
+We also make the following underlying assumptions, which will be used throughout this work, even if not explicitly stated. \begin{assumption} The objective function $J(\mathbf{x})$ is continuously differentiable and has a locally Lipschitz continuous gradient. \end{assumption} \begin{assumption} The optimization problem admits a finite optimal value, i.e., $J^* = \min_{\mathbf{x}} J(\mathbf{x})$. \end{assumption}

 We emphasize that, under these standing assumptions, the convergence results established in this paper are generally local, unless stronger properties such as strong convexity or global convexity-concavity are imposed.